-With a 2-year manufacturer’s warranty and a bonus policy of 60-day money-back guarantee, the Blue Tees Golf Series 1 Rangefinder is a good deal for golfers to carry to their practice ground to measure the yardage.
+With a 2-year manufacturer’s warranty and a bonus policy of a 60-day money-back guarantee, the Blue Tees Golf Series 1 Rangefinder is a good deal for golfers to carry to their practice ground to measure the yardage.

 - 6x magnification of the display